Pentacalia

 Pentacalia is a genus of flowering plants in the family Asteraceae.
-About 34 members of this genus appear to be located in the South American county Ecuador, where they are threatened by habitat loss.
+About 34 members of this genus appear to be located in the South American country Ecuador, where they are threatened by habitat loss.
 The genus contains approximately two hundred species, which are distributed from Mexico to northern South America.

 Species of Pentacalia

-Species accepted by the Plants of the World Online as of December 2022:
+154 species are accepted by Plants of the World Online as of July 2025.